 Thinking of getting your very first telescope?
 It can be overwhelming when you first start searching because there are so many to choose from.
 It’s so easy to get caught up in the excitement of a new telescope that you might not stop to think about how practical it will be for your lifestyle.
 But if you arm yourself with a basic understanding of different telescope sizes, types, and mounts, it will be much easier to pick a telescope in your price range that you will get the most use out of.

 Our journey to know the cosmos and our place within it starts right outside our windows, in the night sky.
-Get weekly sky charts, see upcoming celestial events, and become a better backyard observer.
+Get weekly reports on what's visible and learn how to become a better backyard observer.

 Bigger is better, or is it?